Sheridan County, North Dakota: Geography

 The terrain of Sheridan County consists of dry rolling hills, dotted with lakes and ponds.
 The area is largely devoted to agriculture.
-The terrain slopes to the north and east, with its highest point on the eastern part of its southern boundary at 2,034' (620m) ASL.
-The county has a total area of 1005.508 sqmi, of which 972.226 sqmi is land and 33.282 sqmi (3.3%) is water.
+The terrain slopes to the north and east, with its highest point on the eastern part of its southern boundary at 2,034 ft ASL.

+According to the United States Census Bureau, the county has a total area of 1005.508 sqmi, of which 972.226 sqmi is land and 33.282 sqmi (3.31%) is water.
+It is the 43rd largest county in North Dakota by total area.